 Watercare Mining used a “Build-Sell-Operate” model as their business approach for the water treatment plant.
 The mine purchased the plant, and pay monthly for a guaranteed supply of good quality water.
 The water treatment plant is operated and maintained by Watercare’s skilled engineers and technicians.

 Watercare Mining’s technical services laboratory supports the routine monitoring of the potable water according to the SANS 241-2015 requirements.
-Watercare Mining supplies all reagents and chemicals required for the operation of the plant.
+Watercare Mining supplies all reagents and chemicals for water treatment chemicals required for the operation of the plant.
 The plant is also remotely monitored by Watercare Mining’s control room, through an online Scada system called WaterBizz.

 The fact that Watercare Mining is in full control of the operation of the water plant (a non-core operational function for the mine) decreases the operational load on the mine.